 TalkTalk and BT TV both offer a similar service to the old Plusnet TV, where you get a Freeview box and optional premium channel packages.

 There’s also NOW Broadband, which offers easy access to popular Sky entertainment, movies, kids, and sports channels via flexible passes.

 Plusnet offers excellent value for money.
-Despite being at the budget end of the broadband market their service boasts well-regarded customer support, good performance, cheap installation, and a variety of flexible plans.
-Regular cashback and reward deals also add to the appeal.
+Despite being at the budget end of the broadband market, its service is well-regarded.
+It offers decent customer support, good performance, cheap installation, and a variety of flexible plans.
+Regular cashback and reward deals certainly add to the appeal too.

 It also provides features for more technical users, such as optional static IP and the ability to use your own Wi-Fi broadband router.